 Collaborating in Our Community

-The St. Johnsbury Local Health Office works with the Alcohol, Tobacco and Other Drugs (ATOD) coalition to promote prevention services throughout the area.
-ATOD staff work on community projects to promote prevention awareness with community partners, and its work is embedded in the various school systems within our district.
-The coalition works at the program and policy level and supports the many services offered by the Northeastern Vermont Regional Hospital Smoking Cessation Program.
+The St. Johnsbury Local Health Office works with the Northeast Prevention Coalition, based in St. Johnsbury and the 302Cares Coalition based in Wells River to promote prevention services throughout the area.
+Coalition staff work on community projects to promote prevention awareness with community partners, and its work is embedded in the various school systems within our district.
+The coalition works at the program and policy level.